 - Editorial board member of Cognitive Computation (Springer-Nature) and Big Data Analytics (BioMed Central, Springer-Nature).

-- Associate Editor of IEEE Access (IEEE);
+- Associate Editor of IEEE Access (IEEE), and Brain Informatics (Springer-Nature) journals.

 - Guest editor of Cognitive Computation and IEEE Transactions on Emerging Topics in Computational Intelligence.